Lasha Shavdatuashvili

 Lasha Shavdatuashvili (ლაშა შავდათუაშვილი; born 31 January 1992) is a Georgian judoka.
 Shavdatuashvili is one of the most successful judoka of the early 21st century, having won Olympic medals at the 2012, 2016 and 2020 Summer Olympics as well as a dozen medals on the IJF World Tour.

 Judo career

 Shavdatuashvili won the gold medal in the 66 kg event at the 2012 Summer Olympics.
+In 2013, he won the European title in the same division.
+In 2014, he moved up to the -73 kg weight division.
+Initially, he was not as successful as at -66kg, but developed over time.

-Lasha Shavdatuashvili defeated Israeli judoka Sagi Muki during Rio 2016 Olympics and won bronze medal.
+Shavdatuashvili defeated Israeli judoka Sagi Muki during Rio 2016 Olympics and won bronze medal.
+He also won European silver that year.

 Shavdatuashvili again medaled at the delayed 2020 Summer Olympics, this time with a silver medal.
 He lost in the final contest to back-to-back gold medalist Shohei Ono via wazari.

-He won the Male Athlete of the Year award at the 2021 Judo Awards.
+He won the Male Athlete of the Year award at the 2021 Judo Awards, having also won the World Title that year.

+He was part of the Georgian team that won the mixed team event at the 2023 European Games.

+He also competed in the men's -73 kg category at the 2024 Summer Olympics.
+That year he also won the bronze medal at the European Championships.